Common Name: Termites / White Ants

-Distribution: Extremely common in tropical and subtropical climates.
+Extremely common in tropical and subtropical climates.
 Generally less abundant in temperate regions.
-Approximately 4 family and 44 species in North America and 7 family and ~2300 species worldwide
+Approximately 4 families and 44 species in North America and 7 families and ~2300 species worldwide

 The termites are another group of insects that appear to be closely related to cockroaches.
 This conclusion is based on behavioral and ecological similarities between termites and wood roaches (members of the family Cryptocercidae).
 These cockroaches live in fallen timber on the forest floor, feeding on wood fibers which are then digested by symbiotic microorganisms within their digestive systems.
 They live in small family groups where each female provides care for her young offspring.
 Termites and wood roaches are thought to be close relatives because they both occupy similar habitats, share the same type of food resources, have the same intestinal symbionts, and provide care for their offspring.